seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Exceeds man's might; that dwells with gods above.

 **TROILUS**
-O that I thought it could be in a woman—
+O that I thought it could be in a woman---
-As, if it can, I will presume in you—
+As, if it can, I will presume in you---
 To feed for aye her ramp and flames of love;
 To keep her constancy in plight and youth,
 Outliving beauty's outward, with a mind